Going For Gold

 – William Faulkner

-I can imagine this quote running through the minds of the Olympians competing in Vancouver.
+I can imagine this quote running through the minds of Olympians.
 They need to push themselves to their own limitations to have the best time, race, jump, game or performance of their athletic careers.
-They do not have the luxury of complete information on their competitors and knowing what was enough to win in the last Olympics will not help them win the current title of Gold medalist.
+They have to perform without information on their competitors.
+What was enough to win in the last Olympics will not help them win the current title of Gold medalist.

-Instead of spending time and resources comparing the company to others, perhaps more time should be spent finding out just how much hidden opportunity lies within.
-One of the biggest ah-ha moments of the Boot Camp experience is the realization that the potential of their own company far exceeds not only what they thought was possible but also what the competition is capable of delivering.
+Instead of spending time and resources comparing the company to others, perhaps more time should be spent finding out just how much hidden opportunity and capacity lies within.
+One of the biggest ah-ha moments shared from Boot Camp is the realization that the potential of their own company far exceeds not only what they thought was possible but also what the competition is capable of delivering.

 The journey to business innovation and excellence starts with knowing just how well, or how poorly, the company is doing today.
 Then look at how the company could be if it’s potential were reached.
 Probably a lot better than how the competition is doing today.
 Apply the resources to systematically achieving this potential – the company’s personal best – and the focus on the competition doesn’t matter anymore.
 They will be struggling to keep up.